mihaj/mihaj.github.io/_posts/2023-03-16-invalid-string-format-in-model-validation-message.md

 }
 ```

-That makes sense the ErrorMessage string is formatted using `string.Format()`.
+That makes sense, the ErrorMessage string is formatted using `string.Format()`.
 I isolated the case and ran the code below a few times until I tried curly braces.
 I got the same error:

 ```c#
 var str = string.Format("Miha {}");